CDAlecsa/Boundary-Value-Problem-2D/Manufactured Solution - Maple/README.md

-The analytical computation of the source term f(x,y) for the 2D case, occuring in the right hand side of the flow equation.
+The analytical computation of the source term f(x,y) for the 2D case, occuring in the right hand side of the flow equation, using Maple.
+The code is then exported as as '.pdf' file.